Applicants > Resolutions & Policies > Non-Objective Evidence of Language Proficiency

 Each type of non-objective evidence will be accepted if it satisfies the following specific decision criteria.

-1. Successful completion of professional pharmacy education if
+1. Successful completion of professional pharmacy education that is recognized by the Pharmacy Examining Board of Canada (PEBC) if

-• Degree/diploma was completed in a majority English or French language country (1) and
+• Degree/diploma was completed in a majority English or French language countryi and

-• Documentation (2) submitted for the individual applicant directly from the pharmacy program confirms:
+• Documentationii,iii submitted for the individual applicant directly from the pharmacy program confirms:

 • Theoretical and clinical instruction, and patient care experience were provided in English or French while the applicant attended program; and

-• Program was delivered in class (not online or by distance education), and was a minimum two years of full time study.
+• The program was delivered in class (not online or by distance education) and was a minimum two years of full-time study.

-2. Pharmacy work employment as a pharmacist or pharmacy technician if:
+2. Pharmacy work employment as a pharmacist if:

 • Practice was completed in a majority English or French language country; and

-• Documentation (3) submitted for the individual applicant directly from the employer confirms:
+• Documentationii,iv submitted for the individual applicant directly from the employer confirms:

 • Direct patient care and collaboration with other health professionals were provided in English or French;

-• The applicant is able to communicate and comprehend effectively, both orally and in writing, in either English or French.
+• The applicant is able to speak, read, write and comprehend English or French.

-4. Successful completion of an undergraduate university degree in Canada if documentation (5) submitted for the individual applicant directly from the school(s) confirms the program was delivered in class (not online or by distance education), and was a minimum three years of full time study.
+4. Successful completion of an undergraduate university degree in Canada if documentationii,vi submitted for the individual applicant directly from the school(s) confirms the program was delivered in class (not online or by distance education) and was a minimum three years of full-time study.

-2. The letter sent directly from the pharmacy school to OCP must confirm that all of the lectures, examinations, assignments, laboratories and experiential placements required by the program were exclusively delivered in either English or French while you attended the program.
+iii The letter sent directly from the pharmacy school to OCP must confirm that all of the lectures, examinations, assignments, laboratories and experiential placements required by the program were exclusively delivered in either English or French while the applicant attended the program.

 Alternatively, the applicant or the program may submit course outlines or syllabi that were current while the applicant was attending the program and that list required and recommended text books and references published in either English or French.